guptaujjwal1128/four-card-feature-section-master/readme.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- See hover and focus states for interactive elements

 ### Screenshot